 What Should I Expect from Mohs Reconstruction?

 Depending upon the complexity of your case, you will receive local anesthesia, IV sedation, or general anesthesia.
 Also depending upon the complexity, the procedure may take as little as 30 minutes, or as much as several hours.
-Dr. Montilla leaves no stone unturned in ensuring every detail of your surgery is thorough and as pristine as possible.
+As a board-certified plastic surgeon, Dr. Montilla leaves no stone unturned in ensuring every detail of your surgery is thorough and as pristine as possible.

 During the reconstruction procedure, Dr. Montilla adjusts the components of the facial structure, including cartilage, bones, skin, and muscles.
 He may use skin grafting or flaps during the reconstruction procedure, harvested from other parts of the body.
 The purpose is not simply to camouflage the excisions—it is to reconstruct the defect entirely, restoring both function and cosmetic appearance.